Ontario Home Insurance Simplified

-- Vacant Home Coverage: Many policies will not cover a fire that began in a vacant home.
-It depends on the insurance company but a home is usually considered vacant if no one has lived in it for about 30 days.
+- Vacant Home Coverage: Many policies will not cover a fire or other losses that occur in a vacant home.
+A home is usually considered vacant if no one has lived in it for about 30 days.
 This type of coverage is especially important if you have a second home or live away from home for long periods of time.

 Most standard home insurance policies cover you against being liable for something that happens on your property.
 There are two ways in which you will be protected.

 - Bodily Injury Liability Coverage: With this type of coverage you are protected in the event that someone is hurt on your property and chooses to sue you.
 Your legal fees will be covered and any resultant medical expenses that you may need to pay for the injured party.

 - Property Damage Liability Coverage: Property damage can be caused accidentally to our neighbours.
 For example, if your children are playing baseball and break the neighbour’s beautiful stain glass window.
 With property damage liability coverage you are insured again expenses of this type.